-The policy statements and strategies for the legislative and regulatory framework include:

-- ✓ A review and consolidation of legislation governing rim; - ✓ Preparation and submission of mda specific rim policies and procedures; - ✓ Auditing of the rim systems in mdas by JARD/National Archives and the Auditor General's Department; - Preparation and submission by jard/national archives to the ministry of education, youth and information (MoEYI) and the parliament of an annual report on the state of rim in the goj; and, - ✓ Sensitisation and implementation of mda specific policies.
+The policy statements and strategies for the legislative and regulatory framework include a review and consolidation of legislation governing RIM; preparation and submission of MDA specific RIM policies and procedures; auditing of the RIM systems in Ministries, Departments and Agencies (MDAs) by JARD and the Auditor General's Department; preparation and submission by JARD to the Ministry of Education, Youth and Information (MoEYI) and the Parliament of an Annual Report on the state of RIM in the GoJ; and, sensitisation and implementation of MDA specific policies in support of public sector modernisation.

 Issues identified relative to organisational structures and human resources for RIM include the inadequacy of provisions for RIM in MDAs' organisational structures; limited pool of qualified RIM professionals; lack of parity in posts across MDAs; and an inadequate career path.
-To overcome these challenges, the policy provides that it should be mandatory for RIM staff to have RIM qualifications; the Strategic Human Resource Management Division should review the career structures and pathways for RIM; the RIM job functions should be streamlined; the position of Directors of Documentation and Information and Access Services/RIM Managers should be no lower than the third tier; JARD/National Archives should be restructured and should recruit and appoint staff with appropriate qualifications and experience; and current JARD/National Archives staff without experience should be sent on attachments to MDAs.
+To overcome these challenges, the policy provides that it should be mandatory for RIM staff to have RIM qualifications; the Strategic Human Resource Management Division should review the career structures and pathways for RIM; the RIM job functions should be streamlined; the position of

+Directors of Documentation and Information and Access Services/RIM Managers should be no lower than the third tier; JARD should be restructured and should recruit and appoint staff with appropriate qualifications and experience; and current JARD staff without experience should be sent on attachments to MDAs.

-The Policy recognises that JARD/National Archives will play a critical role in its implementation and that at present JARD/National Archives faces a myriad of challenges including fragmentation of its operations, inadequacy of the institutional framework, and inadequate infrastructure.
-To remedy these, the Policy proposes that JARD/National Archives be replaced by a modern National Archives (which will provide regulatory functions and services of strategic benefit); the Archives Advisory Committee be reconfigured; an initial capital outlay be made for the erection of a fit for purpose building for the National Archives and that a change management and communication programme be instituted within JARD/National Archives.
+The Policy recognises that JARD will play a critical role in its implementation and that at present JARD faces a myriad of challenges including fragmentation of its operations, inadequacy of the institutional framework, and inadequate infrastructure.
+To remedy these, the Policy proposes that JARD be replaced by a modern National Archives (which will provide regulatory functions and services of strategic benefit); the Archives Advisory Committee be reconfigured; an initial capital outlay be made for the erection of a fit for purpose building for the National Archives and that a change management and communication programme be instituted within JARD.